 Australians living in rural and remote communities have less access to health and medical professionals than those living in our cities.
 The access to doctors in remote areas, for example, is between 45 to 67 per cent of the level of access enjoyed by those in metropolitan areas.

 It is expected that this maldistribution will continue without significant national effort.
-Health Workforce Australia (HWA) is developing a National Rural and Remote Health Workforce Innovation and Reform (RRHWIR) strategy and implementation plan, that aim to redress the imbalance through:
+Health Workforce Australia (HWA) has developed a National Rural and Remote Health Workforce Innovation and Reform (RRHWIR) strategy that aim to redress the imbalance through:

 There is a big divide between the health of metropolitan Australia and that of Australians living in remote and rural areas.
 There is also a divide in terms of the health services available.
 In essence, if you live in rural or remote Australia your health will on average be poorer, and your access to health services more limited.

-This RRHWIR strategy will outline multiple strategies that, if implemented, will redress this health and health workforce imbalance, and give rural and remote Australians a fairer go.
+This RRHWIR strategy outlines multiple strategies that, if implemented, will redress this health and health workforce imbalance, and give rural and remote Australians a fairer go.

 The strategy focuses on key areas including: capacity and skills development, leadership, workforce policy and planning, workforce funding and regulation, and workforce reform targetted at more effective, efficient and accessible service delivery.